A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: Examples

-There are four different SBLES, concerning symmetry breaking for each of the four types of $\bZ/2$ symmetry, as discussed further in \cref{spin_4periodic}.
+There are four different SBLES concerning symmetry breaking by the order parameter $\sigma$, one for each of the four types of $\bZ/2$ symmetry.
 We have computed an initial segment of each.
-First we study $\bZ/2^U \times \bZ/2^F$ breaking to $\bZ/2^F$:
+Observe that by \eqref{eq:guage-to-pure-gravity-anomaly}, we have $\Omega^D_{\bZ/2,\Spin,n\sigma}(S(\sigma)) = \Omega^D_{\Spin}$ for any $n$, so the third group in the long exact sequence classifies pure gravitation anomalies.
+First we study $\bZ/2^U \times \bZ/2^F$ breaking to $\bZ/2^F$.

-Next we study $\bZ/2^T \times \bZ/2^F$ breaking to $\bZ/2^F$:
+Next we study $\bZ/2^T \times \bZ/2^F$ breaking to $\bZ/2^F$.

 One generator of $\Omega^2_\Pinm \cong \bZ/8$ is represented by a $T$-odd Majorana zero mode.
 Upon forgetting the $T$ symmetry, this still has a gravitational anomaly, associated with $\Omega^2_\Spin \cong \bZ/2$.
 If we have two $T$-odd Majoranas $\gamma_{1,2}$, we can write the $T$-odd pairing $i\gamma_1 \gamma_2$ which leads to a unique ground state.
 Changing the sign of this term toggles the fermion parity of this ground state, so the associated operator has unit charge under the induced unitary symmetry $U$, since $U^2 = (-1)^F$.
 This ``anomaly'' represents a generator of $\Omega^1_{\bZ/2,\Spin,2\sigma} \cong \bZ/4$.